 Bulletproof Handyman

-What Can a Handyman Do in Bellevue, Nebraska?
+What Can a Handyman Do Without a License in Bellevue, Nebraska?

 Nebraska does not issue a single statewide “general contractor license” for typical handyman/general contracting work; instead, Nebraska regulates (1) contractor registration for workers’ compensation compliance and (2) separate state licenses for certain trades (especially electrical).
 In Bellevue (Sarpy County), you should expect city-level contractor registration/business licensing plus building permits for many jobs, even if you are a small handyman.
 There is no blanket statewide “handyman under $X” exemption that replaces required trade licenses/permits; electrical work in particular is state-licensed.